 You can make this cake by hand!

-This cake comes together very easily by hand – you don’t need an electric mixer to make the cake batter.
-(Though it comes in handy for the frosting!)
+This cake comes together very easily by hand – you don’t need an electric mixer or a food processor to make the cake batter.

 And the cake bakes fairly quickly too, less than 40 minutes using a 9×13 baking pan.